Ming-Xu-research/Ming-Xu-research.github.io/_publications/misc.md

 ---
-title: "Paper Title Number 1"
+title: "Welcome to our research!"
 collection: publications
 permalink: /publication/misc.md
 date: 2020-04-27

 ---

-## Welcome to our research!

 Our research intesest mainly includes the password security.
 Here, we list some papers published by our team in the past.
 - A Large-Scale Empirical Analysis of Chinese Web Passwords(2014 USENIX) [paper](https://www.usenix.org/conference/usenixsecurity14/technical-sessions/presentation/li_zhigong)